v1vhm/template-terraform-service/README.md

 ## Developing the Template

-Changes to the template should ensure Terraform configuration remains valid.
+Changes to the template should ensure Terraform configuration remains valid and pass all linting and static analysis checks.
 Run from within the templated project directory:

 ```bash
 cd {{cookiecutter.repo_name}}